Mary-xl/MarysBlog/_posts/2019-10-10-Plant-Height-Estimation-from-Aerial Platforms.md

 enables plant height calculation at plot level, but can also be applied to various shapes of canopies for different types of plants.
-The only manual input required is the marking of Ground Control Points (GCP) and contour definition of the Regions of Interest (ROI).
+The only manual input required is the marking of Ground Control Points (GCP) and contour labeling of the Regions of Interest (ROI) in the plot detection process.

 ## METHODOLOGY